Essential Info for Portugal

 Geography: Portugal is located on the western coast of the Iberian Peninsula which divides the Mediterranean Sea from the Atlantic Ocean.
 It is located on the Atlantic coast of the plateau and crossed by several rivers.
 The main rivers are the Minho, Douro, Mondego, Tagus and Guadiana.

 Money: The Euro (EUR), divided into 100 cents.
 The country has a well-developed banking system and many international banks have a presence in the main Portuguese cities.

 Tipping: A standard 10-15 percent tip can be added to the bill if the service is good.

 Time: GMT +0 (GMT +1 from the last Sunday in March to the last Sunday in October)

 Electricity: 230 volts, 50 Hz.
 Round, two-pin plugs are most common.

 International dialling code: +351

 Internet domain: .pt

-Drives on the: Cars drive on the right-hand side of the road in Portugal.
-Public transport in the Potugese capital city of Lisbon and other major urban hubs is of a good standard but national transport systems are not in line with standards that expats would be accustomed to in the rest of Europe.
+Transport and driving: Cars drive on the right-hand side of the road in Portugal.
+Public transport in the Portuguese capital city of Lisbon and other major urban hubs is of a good standard, but national transport systems are not usually in line with standards that expats would be accustomed to in the rest of Europe.
 It is worth considering buying a car if expats wish to explore the country.